Phone +44 (0)7841-342952

 COTO is all about thinking outside of the box.
 Alongside the talks we engage in online publishing of multi-media extended essays, interviews and conversations.
 We also publish Post-Socratic Dialogues by Philosopher Dr Greg Scorzo as well as producing podcasts.

-We want our audience to be able to explore and synthesise ideas from all over the political spectrum and areas of creative practice.
-We want to encourage our readers to be open to ideas outside their ideological comfort zones.
+COTO wants our audience to be able to explore and synthesise ideas from all over the political spectrum and areas of creative and business practice.
+We encourage people to be open to ideas outside their comfort zones.

 “He practices philosophy in the same way as musicians practice jazz – a truly insightful and original free-thinker.
 Actually he could be described as a Jazz Philosopher.” – Chrysalis Jones.

-Lizzie Soden, MA – Director, Creative Strategy and Development, Writer.
+Lizzie Soden – Creative Director, Strategy and Development, Writer.